Undergraduate Students as Researchers

 Collection of Sensitive Identifiable Information

-The Campus IRB takes very seriously the privacy and confidentiality concerns of undergraduate students, especially when researchers intend to collect sensitive and identifiable information about them.
+The Campus IRB takes very seriously the privacy and confidentiality concerns of undergraduate students, especially when participating in research where undergraduate students have any role in the collection of sensitive and identifiable information about them.

 To protect the privacy of undergraduate students participating in studies that collect sensitive information, undergraduate student researchers should avoid, to the greatest extent possible, collecting identifiable information about students.

-When the collection of sensitive and identifiable information is unavoidable, undergraduate student researchers may be required to enlist the involvement of a non-undergraduate student (e.g., graduate student member of the team, faculty advisor, or another third party) to strip the identifying information from the study data before it is made available for analysis.
+When the collection of sensitive and identifiable information is unavoidable, it may be required that the undergraduate student have no direct interaction with the undergraduate student participants and the involvement of a non-undergraduate student (e.g., graduate student member of the team, faculty advisor, or another third party)to strip the identifying information from the study data before it is made available to the undergraduate student for analysis.

 Periodic Check-in of an Approved Protocol